Dyalog/pynapl/README.md

 ```

 The operator is then exposed as a Python function, which takes
-one or two arguments, depending on whehter the operator is
+one or two arguments, depending on whether the operator is
 monadic or dyadic.

 The arguments may be either values or Python functions.